unstoppabledomains/docs/src/domain-registry-essentials/architecture-overview.md

 The mentioned contracts are operated by Unstoppable Domains and don't have any methods that can be executed by a third party.

-## Domain Hierarchy and Ownership
+## Domain hierarchy and ownership

 There are plenty of ways of setting up an ownership model in CNS.
 A domain can be owned by either an external address, that is accessed with a private key or an internal one, i.e. smart contract.
 Managing domains with smart contracts opens up a lot of possibilities in how to organize ownership.
 Domain management can be set up to a multi-sig wallet or it can be equally shared among a group of administrators – these are just two simple examples, anything else expressible with Ethereum smart contracts is possible as well.

 Subdomains of any level are subjects to the same set of rules as second-level domains in CNS.
 Subdomains can be transferred or burned by both a direct owner and a domain zone owner \(i.e. parent domain owner\).
 Only a direct domain owner can set Resolver address and manage domain records.

 Such an ownership model might not be suitable for every user.
 One may want to mint subdomains that are irrevocable and can be transferred only by a direct owner – this and other models are possible if a domain zone is owned by a smart contract.
-For more details, see the [Alternative Ownership Models](architecture-overview.md#alternative-ownership-models) section below.
+For more details, see the [Alternative ownership models](architecture-overview.md#alternative-ownership-models) section below.

 {% hint style="info" %}
 **Note:** If the owner of 'crypto' top-level domain is set to a [burn address](https://etherscan.io/address/0x000000000000000000000000000000000000dEaD), that means that only direct owners can transfer or burn their second-level domains.
 To mint second-level domains we use a different mechanism, which doesn't rely on domain ownership: for more information, see the [Minting Controller](architecture-overview.md#minting-controller) section.
 {% endhint %}

-### Alternative Ownership Models
+### Alternative ownership models

 Solidity smart contracts allow other models of managing subdomains to be employed.
 One of the ways is to use DomainZoneController smart contract, which is supported by Unstoppable Domains team.